 It was the most transformational experience of my life.
 I did not see that coming.
 I want all the families I work with to come out of it feeling like legends, superheroes, queens and kings.
 You can have a read of what some of them have to say about it on the Birth Stories page.

 My experience of the early postnatal period the second time round has prompted me to grow my offering.
 Realising how unprepared I had been the first time, vs the access I’d had to other experts and tools on take 2, I’m fairly surprised I survived it.
 I want all women to be armed with everything they need to make early motherhood as smooth as possible, I want them to know that they are nailing it.

 So, where to start?
 Well from the beginning I suppose; Born in Newham, brought up in Upminster.
 From a family of cockneys, I am a Londoner at heart but love a breath of fresh country air.

 After a couple of forays into a microbiology degree and a stint working for the emergency services, I found my true calling and became a midwife.
 I did my 3 years of training with Kings’ College, London and graduated with First-Class Honours in 2012.

 That was over 6 years ago now and during that time I have had my eyes opened to the immense power of birth.
-A transformative, yet vulnerable time in a woman’s life.
+A transformative, yet vulnerable time in a family’s life.
 And a time that I am determined to make better for as many families as I can.
 Of course- I had a baby of my own too (her birth story is here, if you’d like to know how that went down) and that only continued to add to the magnitude of my own transformation as woman in this modern world.